Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 How much is the Personal Allowance in 2024/25?

-The tax-free personal allowance normally increases slightly each year, but the threshold for 2024/25 (6th April 2024 – 5th April 2025) will remain frozen at the 2023/24 level of £12,570.
+The tax-free personal allowance normally increases slightly each year, but the threshold for 2024/25 (6th April 2024 – 5th April 2025) is the same as the 2023/24 level of £12,570, and it will not change in 2025/26

 The tax-free Personal Allowance for 2024/25 is